grycap/ipfloater/opennebula/README.md

 And now you have to prepare the IPFloater and ONE:

-### Known issues
-First of all it is important to state that there is a problem (it will be solved soon), because when the VM is deleted or shutdown, the attached nics are not detached from the VM.
-So it is needed some extra code when finalising a VM.
-Also it is needed to check what happens when saving, migrating and powering off VMs.

 ### Preparing IPFloater.
 You need to assign the public IPs to the IPFloater.
 You can make this by creating a file like this and use it ```IP_POOL_FILE``` in the configuration of IPFloater: